ameli/ortho/README.rst

 .. code-block:: python

-    # Specify any of the three parameters below in a dictionary
+    # Specify any or all of the three parameters below
-    Parameters = \
-    {
-        'StartFunctionIndex': 1,
-        'NumFunctions': 9,
-        'EndInterval': 1
-    }

-    # Create an object and pass the parameters
-    OF = OrthogonalFunctions(**Parameters)
+    OF = OrthogonalFunctions(
+            StartFunctionIndex=1,
+            NumFunctions=9,
+            EndInterval=1)

     # The rest is the same as before.

 The parameters are: